proxlu/civil-cultural-website/README.md

 _This could be the last major project in which humans, at least, have the majority control over the information provided, as artificial intelligence becomes increasingly dominant over time._

+## Arquivos de referência / Reference files

+O diretório **ref** desse repositório contém alguns arquivos do antigo repositório para auxilio.

+_The **ref** directory in this repository contains some files from the old repository for reference._

 ## Diagrama de desenvolvimento (Development diagram)

 ### Introdução / Introduction